Hedypnois cretica, Crete Weed

 Flower Color: Yellow, looks similar to a Dandelion; ligule straps only; heads usually solitary or in small clusters; fruit is an achene.

-Flowering Season: March through August or later with sufficient rainfall.
+Flowering Season: February or March through August or later with sufficient rainfall.

 Elevation: Up to 2,000 feet or more.